 At the same time, the ability to vary development standards allows individual proposals to be judged on their own merit.
-This is important given the sometimes broad brush approach that can occur when developing a new comprehensive LEP across an entire Local Government Area.
+This is important given the sometimes broad brushed approach that can occur when developing a new comprehensive LEP across an entire Local Government Area.

-A draft Clause 4.6 Policy was developed and placed on public exhibition with the Delivery Program.
-The Policy seeks to provide greater transparency, community participation and more robust assessments when a variation to a development standard is proposed.
+A Draft Clause 4.6 Policy has been developed and will be placed on public exhibition with this draft Delivery Program.
+The draft Policy seeks to provide greater transparency, community participation and more robust assessments when a variation to a development standard is proposed.
 This is understood to be the first of its kind in NSW.
 It accepts that this clause is a part of our planning system and presents an innovative solution to mitigate perceived impacts.